What is an FHA loan?

 One key benefit of a 203(k) is that it allows you to buy a fixer-upper that you might not have been able to afford otherwise.
 However, not all properties qualify and applying for the loan can be more difficult because a detailed proposal of the work and cost estimates are required.

-Ceiling and floor limits vary according to the cost of living in a certain area, and can vary from one county to the next.
+FHA is required by law to adjust its amounts based on the the loan limits set by the Federal Housing Finance Agency, or FHFA, for conventional mortgages guaranteed or owned by Fannie Mae and Freddie Mac.
+Ceiling and floor limits vary according to the cost of living in a certain area, and can be different from one county to the next.
 Areas with a higher cost of living will have higher limits, and vice versa.
 Special exceptions are made for housing in Alaska, Hawaii, Guam and the Virgin Islands, where home construction is more expensive.

 Bonus: Financial hardship relief may be available